matheusbnc/matheusbnc/README.md

 ###

-<p align="left">• 🎓 Graduado em Engenharia Mecãnia pela Universidade Federal da Paraíba (UFPB)<br><br>• 📊 Estágio realizado com foco em Análise de Dados de manutenção  uma indústria gráfica<br><br>• 💻 Adquirindo conhecimentos sobre Data Science e Inteligência Artificial</p>
+<p align="left">• 🎓 Graduated in Mechanical Engineering from the Federal University of Paraíba (UFPB)<br><br>• 📊 Internship focused on Maintenance Data Analysis at a printing industry<br><br>• 💻 Acquiring knowledge in Data Science and Artificial Intelligence</p>

 ###